 Shell’s leverage position

-Royal Dutch Shell’s (RDS.A) net debt-to-adjusted EBITDA (earnings before interest, tax, depreciation, and amortization) ratio rose from 0.5x in 3Q14 to 3x in 3Q16.
-This rise was due to a fall in the company’s adjusted EBITDA coupled with a rise in its net debt.
-Shell’s net debt surged in 1Q16, mainly due to its acquisition of BG Group.
+Royal Dutch Shell’s net debt-to-adjusted EBITDA (earnings before interest, tax, depreciation, and amortization) ratio rose from 0.7x in 4Q13 to 1.1x in 4Q15.
+This was led by a steeper fall in adjusted EBITDA compared to a fall in net debt.

-Going forward, what will Shell’s leverage depend on?
+Going forward, what will Shell’s net debt depend on?